 DID YOU KNOW 90% OF ALL WALL-TO-WALL CARPET CREATED WORLD-WIDE IS MADE WITHIN A 25 MILE RADIUS OF DALTON, GA??

-Like many other industries, the carpet industry had a simple and humble beginning.
+Like many other industries, the carpet industry started out as something completely different.
+Modern carpet manufacturing actually began with hand tufted bedspreads.
 In the late 1890’s, Catherine Evans began hand tufting patterns onto bedspreads as gifts for family and friends.
 Evans spun her own yarn, which she used in the bedspread to make the patterns.
 She would clip the stitches to create a chenille appearance.
 Afterwards, she boiled the bedspread multiple times so the fabric would shrink and hold the yarn in place.
 Soon people in the community became interested in the bedspreads, and she now had a market for her product.
 The demand grew large enough that she taught friends and neighbors the technique used to make the tufted patterns.

 Jack Bandy recalls the early days of the tufted bedspread industry as he addresses the Whitfield Historical Society at Dalton State College on November 17, 2009.